 Elspeth received her BA in Religion from Texas Christian University with an English and Spanish Double Minor, then later earned a Master's in Church Ministry, Urban Ministry Focus, from Southern Methodist University.
 She grew up in Irving and Oak Cliff Texas, and she knows these very factors were pivotal in discerning and living out her calling to partner in urban communities.
 She is a native Texan, proud TCU Horned Frog, Spanglish speaker, and theology nerd.
 She loves great food and going on adventures with her husband.
 She has traveled to Europe and also studied there, and partnered in Missions in Mexico as well as South America.
 Although sitting still isn’t one of her strong suits, she loves being active right where she is at in her home community.

-Kelsey received her BA in news-editorial journalism at Texas Tech University and her Master’s in International Journalism with a concentration in political science from Baylor University.
-Her self-directed master’s program enabled her to volunteer at Dress for Success in Austin and serve with Teach Beyond in Germany were she helped facilitate an English camp for German youth.
-She is a proud Red Raider and Baylor Bear, though football season can often prove conflicting.
-Before attending college, Kelsey grew up in Germany with her parents and two younger siblings.
-If she doesn’t have her nose in a book, you can most likely find her telling stories of her hometown of Kandern, Germany over a cup of Kaffee or Heisse Schoggi.
+Kelsey received her Bachelor’s Degree in News-Editorial Journalism from Texas Tech University and her Master’s Degree in International Journalism with a concentration in Political Science from Baylor University.
+Her self-directed master’s program enabled her to volunteer at Dress for Success in Austin and serve with Teach Beyond in Germany were she helped facilitate a summer camp for German youth.

 LaDonna comes to Project Transformation with a servant’s heart, a commitment to excellence in youth leadership and development, and her passion for Christian education in the United Methodist Church.
 She enjoys reading, traveling, shopping with her mom, fishing with her dad, and singing with her family cover band.